Atomic Habits vs Tiny Habits: Which Method Fits You

 Atomic Habits: big picture without a concrete first step

-Atomic Habits does not provide a structured method for getting started with one specific behavior [1].
-Its strength is the big picture, which can feel overwhelming if you need to know exactly what to do today.
-The framework answers the “why” and “what system” questions well but leaves the “how do I start this specific habit on Monday morning” question to you.
+Atomic Habits offers no structured method for getting one specific behavior off the ground [1].
+Its strength is the wide view, which is exactly what can feel overwhelming when you need to know what to do this morning.
+The framework answers “why” and “what system” with real depth, but it leaves “how do I actually start this habit on Monday” to you.

 Tiny Habits: starting without a scaling plan

-Tiny Habits does not address what happens when you scale from tiny to meaningful.
-As Fogg writes, growth follows naturally [2], but some people find themselves comfortable at the tiny version indefinitely.
-Two push-ups after three months is consistency without progression.
+Tiny Habits has little to say about the jump from tiny to meaningful.
+Fogg writes that growth follows naturally [2], and for some people it does, but others settle into the tiny version and stay there.
+Two push-ups a day after three months is consistency without progress.

 Both books: individual solutions for structural problems